QED-it/zkinterface-ir/README.md

 - A description of computation as a circuit of gates connected through wires, called the _Relation_.

-- A witness used as input to the circuit by the prover side of the proving system, called the _Witness_.
+- A list of values used as input to the circuit by the prover side of the proving system, called the _PrivateInputs_.

-- An instance used as input to the circuit both by the prover and the verifier, called the _Instance_.
+- A list of values used as input to the circuit both by the prover and the verifier, called the _PublicInputs_.

 The exact structure of this information is specified in a FlatBuffers schema called `sieve_ir.fbs` in this repository, along with inline documentation.
-See the respective structures: Header, Relation, Instance, Witness.
+See the respective structures: Header, Relation, PublicInputs, PrivateInputs.

 In this guide, the structures are stored in intermediary files for ease and clarity.
 However, streaming implementations without storage are also supported.